telerik/reporting-docs/designing-reports/connecting-to-data/expressions/extending-expressions/user-functions.md

 	`= Telerik.Reporting.Report.Report1.ResolveUrl("~/Images/Logo.jpg")`

 If the loaded assembly contains many __public static__ (__Public Shared__ in VB.NET) methods, this might produce some clutter in the Edit Expression dialog, when browsing for existing user functions.
-In order to overcome this problem, you can use the IsVisible attribute to hide any methods, which are not intended to be used as user functions.
+To overcome this problem, you can use the IsVisible attribute to hide any methods, which are not intended to be used as user functions.
 See the code example below:

 __Example:__